openstack/nova/doc/source/getting.started.rst

     }
   }

-ON VOLUME NODE
+On the volume node

-* create a filesystem (you can use an actual disk if you have one spare, default is /dev/sdb)
+* Create a filesystem (you can use an actual disk if you have one spare, default is /dev/sdb)

 ::